Community events: Things to do in Napa County

 Friends of the Napa Library Book Sale

 10 a.m. - 4 p.m.
-This quarterly book sale benefits the Napa Library.
-Included are books for all ages with categories from Arts and Music to Westerns; also music, books and movies on CDs, and DVDs.
+Napa Main Library, 680 Coombs St., hosts its quarterly book sale, including categories ranging from arts and music to westerns; audio books and film DVDs also available.
 Students can choose up to three free books each day they come to the sale.
-Napa Main Library Community Room: 680 Coombs St. The event runs from March 18-26 on Fridays, Saturdays and Sundays.
-Sunday hours are from 1-7 p.m.
+The event continues Sunday from 1-4 p.m.; Monday-Thursday 10 a.m.-7 p.m.; and Friday and Saturday (March 25) from 10 a.m.-4 p.m.
+Info, folnapa.org; 707-253-4614; info@folnapa.org

 Thursday, March 23